civol/HDLRuby/README.md

 This statement can be used either inside or outside a clocked behavior.
 When used within a clocked behavior, the clock event of the behavior is used for the counter unless specified otherwise.
 When used outside such a behavior, the clock is the global default clock `$clk`.
 In both cases, the reset is the global reset `$rst` unless specified otherwise.

 The second construct is the `before` statement that activates a block until a given number of clocks cycles is passed.
-Its syntax and usage is identical to the `after` statement.
+Its syntax and usage are identical to the `after` statement.

 ## Decoder